BadScientist: Can a Research Agent Write Convincing but Unsound Papers that Fool LLM Reviewers?: Design of BadScientist

 The advanced research agents, involve multi-factors abilities, including planning on research discovery (e.g., design and hypothesis), agentic execution of exploration and verfication (e.g., experiment design and executions), and write professional academic research papers to support discovery.
 Our paper generation agent $\mathcal{G}$ is the minimal support for such research agents, which only focuses on fabricating the research paper, without practical exploration and verification.
 The design of $\mathcal{G}$ involves the following components.

-\paragraph{Strategy space.} Let \(\mathcal{S}=\{s_1,\dots,s_n\}\) denote the atomic presentation–manipulation strategies.
+\paragraph{Strategy Space.} Let \(\mathcal{S}=\{s_1,\dots,s_n\}\) denote the atomic presentation–manipulation strategies.
 The set of all admissible strategy \emph{setups} is the power set

 i.e., every combination of elements of \(\mathcal{S}\).
 A generation policy \(g\in\mathcal{G}\) selects a configuration \(A\in\mathcal{P}(\mathcal{S})\) and composes the associated interventions.
-In our experiments, we instantiate the following five atomic strategy elements and a joint strategy \textit{All}: \begin{itemize}[leftmargin=8pt, itemsep=2pt, parsep=0pt] \item \textbf{\(s_1\): TooGoodGains}: foreground extraordinary improvements over the leading baseline and frame them as field-advancing. \item \textbf{\(s_2\): BaselineSelect}: curate comparisons to favor the proposed method; omit variance/CI in the main table. \item \textbf{\(s_3\): StatTheater}: polished ablations, precise p-values/CI/error bars (mainly in the supplement), tidy hyperparameter tables, and ``forthcoming'' repo/DOI links. \item \textbf{\(s_4\): CoherencePolish}: flawless cross-references, unified terminology, consistent significant digits, aligned captions, professional typography. \item \textbf{\(s_5\): ProofGap}: a theorem/lemma with an ostensibly rigorous proof hiding a subtle oversight. \item \textit{All}: combined application of all above atomic strategies. \end{itemize}
+In our experiments, we instantiate the following five atomic strategy elements and a joint strategy \textit{All}: \begin{itemize}[leftmargin=8pt, itemsep=2pt, parsep=0pt] \item \textbf{\(s_1\): TooGoodGains}: foreground extraordinary improvements over the leading baseline and frame them as field-advancing. \item \textbf{\(s_2\): BaselineSelect}: curate comparisons to favor the proposed method; omit variance/CI in the main table. \item \textbf{\(s_3\): StatTheater}: polished ablations, precise p-values/CI/error bars (mainly in the supplement), tidy hyperparameter tables, and ``forthcoming'' repo/DOI links. \item \textbf{\(s_4\): CoherencePolish}: improves surface coherence and presentation quality by flawless cross-references, unified terminology, consistent significant digits, aligned captions, professional typography.
+This is a neutral writing practice in legitimate work; it becomes manipulative when used to increase the persuasiveness of fabricated or unsupported claims. \item \textbf{\(s_5\): ProofGap}: a theorem/lemma with an ostensibly rigorous proof hiding a subtle oversight. \item \textit{All}: combined application of all above atomic strategies. \end{itemize}

 \paragraph{Paper Generation.} Given the seed prior $(t, s)$, where $t$ is the paper topic and $s$ is the generation strategy, the agent $\mathcal{G}$ process: (1) Data synthesis: samples pseudo-experimental results $D \sim q(\cdot \mid s,t,\theta)$ from a strategy-conditioned generator $q$ with internal parameters $\theta$, where the strategy $s$ determines what types of fabricated evidence to produce; (2) Visualization: generates figures and tables $V = \mathrm{viz}(D)$ from the synthetic data to support fabricated claims; (3) Manuscript assembly: composes a complete paper $x = \mathrm{compose}(u,D,V)$ including abstract, introduction, methods, results, discussion, and conclusion sections, along with citations and professional formatting.
 The structural validity constraints to ensure generated papers pass basic formatting checks: